 We assess risks by looking at the likelihood of them occurring and by considering the potential impacts to health, the local economy, the local environment and to people's daily lives and behaviour.
 Only the key risks are shown here.

-Infectious disease Terrorism
+Relative impact Infectious disease Terrorism

+5

-4 Electricity supply failure Flooding Fuel supply disruption
+Electricity supply failure Flooding Fuel supply disruption

+4 Extreme weather Cyber attack

-3 Extreme weather Cyber attack
+3 Extreme weather Cyber allack

-Relative impact 2
+2

 1 2 3 4 5

-Relative likelihood $\longrightarrow$
+Relative likelihood

 Terrorism